thousandbrainsproject/tbp.monty/rfcs/0000_guidance_on_using_llms.md

 - [The TBP Discourse forums](https://thousandbrains.discourse.group/) are an excellent setting to discuss nascent ideas.
 - In these discussions, we would love to engage with you and your ideas.
 As such, we ask that you not post the outputs of LLMs as if these were your own ideas.
 - If you would like to quote or refer to a conversation you have had with an LLM, please just indicate this clearly.

+## Assistive Technology
+- Please note that the above guidance does not apply to assistive technology such as grammar checkers, which we understand you might find helpful in copy-editing text in RFCs and forum posts.
+If you need to use a more advanced AI tool for a specific reason, we ask that you reach out to us directly to discuss this beforehand.